520yrn/520yrn.github.io/_pages/about.md

 I’m currently an M.Eng student in the department of Civil and Environmental Engineering in the National University of Singapore (NUS).
 Prior to this, I received my bachelor degree from Southeast University (SEU) in traffic engineering and joint an exchange program held by NUS and SEU.
 My research interest lies in many aspects with a particular focus on reinforcement learning and generative advarsarial Networks.
 In the future, I’m glad to talk about any interesting ideas and have possible collabrations.

+# Education

+### M.Eng in Transportation
++ National University of Singapore, 2023.08 - ongoing

+### Exchange Program in Transportation
++ National University of Singapore, 2022.08 - 2023.06

+### B.Eng in Traffic Engineering
++ Southeast University, 2019.09 - 2023.06

 # Recent News
 * Waiting for updating......